shiven123-sys/Project-Nightangle/README.md

-# Nightangle – AI Resume Screener
+# SKILL LENS AI - Resume Screener

 **Tagline:** *“Filtering the gold from the resumes, smarter and faster.”*